×

 1. General measures

 Simple measures such as reducing caffeine intake, reducing what you drink, losing weight and carrying out pelvic floor exercises may be helpful.
-You should avoid taking drugs which cause you to make more urine (e.g. diuretics).
+You should avoid taking drugs that cause you to make more urine (e.g. diuretics).
 You should stop smoking.
 For some patients, using simple pads to catch the leakage may be sufficient.
-If surgery is not appropriate for any reason, inserting a catheter into the bladder (pictured) or using intermittent self-catheterisation may resolve the incontinence.
+If surgery is not appropriate for any reason, inserting a catheter into the bladder (pictured) or using intermittent self-catheterization may resolve the incontinence.

 2. Stress incontinence